lly03/-EvaluateNewsNLP/README.md

 <img src="https://user-images.githubusercontent.com/86360050/135783343-bb666adc-589d-42e8-bf2c-82e7ad83effb.png" alt="screenshot of the dist folder">

-To run the web application you can run:
+To run the web application you can run the following command line in your terminal.
 ````
 npm start
 ````
-in your terminal.
 Then in your browser, go to **localhost:8080** where your web app is at.
 Your web application should look like this and when you enter a url into the textbox it should retrieve you the analysis.

 <img src="https://user-images.githubusercontent.com/86360050/135783981-a4b74552-a391-4b4e-b9ed-82b0a50533f7.png" alt="screenshot of the NLP web app">